Rhythm Pharmaceuticals Announces New Employment Inducement Grants

 USE IN SPECIFIC POPULATIONS

 There are no data from the use of setmelanotide in pregnant women.
 Animal studies do not indicate direct harmful effects with respect to reproductive toxicity.
-However, administration of setmelanotide to pregnant rabbits resulted in decreased maternal food consumption leading to embryo-fetal effects.
+However, administration of setmelanotide to pregnant rabbits resulted in decreased maternal food consumption leading to embryo-foetal effects.
 As a precautionary measure, setmelanotide should not be started during pregnancy or while attempting to get pregnant as weight loss during pregnancy may result in fetal harm.
 If a patient who is taking setmelanotide has reached a stable weight and becomes pregnant, consideration should be given to maintaining setmelanotide treatment as there was no proof of teratogenicity in the nonclinical data.
 If a patient who is taking setmelanotide and still losing weight gets pregnant, setmelanotide should either be discontinued, or the dose reduced while monitoring for the recommended weight gain during pregnancy.
 The treating physician should carefully monitor weight during pregnancy in a patient taking setmelanotide.

 It is unknown whether setmelanotide is excreted in human milk.
 A nonclinical study showed that setmelanotide is excreted in the milk of nursing rats.
 No quantifiable setmelanotide concentrations were detected in plasma from nursing pups.
 A risk to the newborn/infant cannot be excluded.
 A decision must be made whether to discontinue breastfeeding or to discontinue/abstain from setmelanotide therapy taking into account the benefit of breastfeeding for the child and the benefit of therapy for the mother.